jessicachiang/seekpi/setup/server/README.md

-To change the website
+To change a webpage

 go to /var/www/html/site, and use "leafpad" to edit files.

-web@server$ cd /var/www/html/site
+cd /var/www/html
-web@server$ leafpad hello.html
+leafpad hello.html &

-To create new file, you can use leafpad too

-web@server$ leafpad new-file.html